componavt/student_paper/README.md

 == Literature ==

-Krizhanovsky, Andrew (2014). Лабораторный практикум по работе в вики-среде на примере Русской Википедии (для студентов и преподавателей) /Methodology and guidelines of writing articles in Wikipedia by students with the help of the teacher (the Russian Wikipedia case study)/ (in Russian).
+Krizhanovsky, Andrew (2014) Methodology and guidelines of writing articles in Wikipedia by students with the help of the teacher (the Russian Wikipedia case study) (in Russian).
 Petrozavodsk. (preprint).
 URL: http://scipeople.com/publication/114999/